kenlowrie/smd/docs/section/nsvar-doc.md

  Now, in **var1.attr1**, it's value is set to **[E.lb]extvar.attr2[E.rb]**, which makes it behave like **var2.attr1**.
 In this case, we have applied *deferred expansion* using ***[!!]*** instead of the usual curly brackets **[E.lcb2][sp][E.rcb2]**.

 This can help you build some really cool automation in your documents.
 But you need one more thing before you get started.
 A way to change one or more attributes of an existing variable in any namespace.
 Enter [smdset.b] and the **_null_** attribute.
-We've already been using it in our examples, so it may be old hat by now, but let's take a closer look at it just to be thorough.
+We've already been using them in our examples, so it may be old hat by now, but let's take a closer look at it just to be thorough.

 [link.ug_set_keyword]
 [wrap_h.subsect(t="### The [smdset.il] Keyword")]

 Attributes in any variable in any namespace can be added or updated at any time.
 There are two (perhaps three depending on semantics) ways this can be done in all namespaces except [smdcode.b].
 In [smdcode.il], there is only one way to update an attribute value, and that is with [smdset.b].
-Let's see how it's done.
+Let's see how it's done, regardless of the namespace.

 [terminal.wc_open(t="Updating attribute values with [smdset.il]")]
     *[smdcomment_wp.il(parms="First, let[E.apos]s declare a new variable called [E.apos]fu[E.apos]")]*